 Wear your glasses or contacts.

 This might be obvious, but it’s important to wear your prescribed glasses or contacts to work every day.
 Although it may be more comfortable to take off your glasses or take out your contacts, this could irritate your eyes.
 Also, not wearing your prescription causes your eyes to strain in order to see what you’re focusing on which could give you a headache and cause your eyes to tire out.
+Discover more tips here about reducing eye irritation and how to relieve eye strain.

 Adjust your computer settings.